 One of my wheel dogs, Umiak, was behaving oddly and stopped several times.
 At the start of a run, dogs like to pee and poop.
 A spectacle in itself… I first thought this was the cause, but Umiak was clearly reluctant to pull.
 I waved to Judi who came to the same conclusion after watching him: no ride for Umiak that day.
 Anna untied and drove him back to the kennel a short distance away, and returned with a new dog in tow.

 With the dogs’ compatibility in mind, Umiak had to be replaced with a dog my current team would accept so Judi removed Ulu from Bruno’s team, who would get the new dog.
-The fact that Judi and Anna did not hesitate one second to let Umiak rest reinforced me in our choice of Arctic Chalet and their White Huskies as a prime dog sled outfitter.
+The fact that Judi and Anna did not hesitate one second to let Umiak rest reinforced me in our choice of Arctic Chalet and their White Huskies as prime dog sled outfitters.

 Check out the perfect Arctic lodging

 With the dogs now on their lines, we could proceed with our trip.
 From that moment forward, we did not stop until lunch, almost three hours later.
 The sleds run through the snowbanks on the Mackenzie River, crossed the Ice Road, and headed towards the tundra.
 We faced a few intimidating moments as we passed a group of chained Huskies along the trail.
 My team went into a frenzy, jumping around and abruptly dragging the sled towards these dogs.
 I suddenly lost my balance and fell flat on the snow.